David Murphy (baseball)

 David Matthew Murphy (born October 18, 1981) is an American former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Boston Red Sox, Texas Rangers, Cleveland Indians and Los Angeles Angels of Anaheim.

 Murphy was drafted in the 2003 MLB Draft by the Red Sox.
 He made his MLB debut with the Red Sox, and was traded to the Rangers in 2007.
 He signed with the Indians as a free agent before the 2014 season, and was traded to the Angels during the 2015 season.
+Also drafted 1439th in the 2000 MLB draft but did not sign.

 Amateur career

 Born in Houston, Texas and raised in Spring, Texas, Murphy played high school baseball with fellow MLB players Chris George and Josh Barfield at Klein High School.
 At Klein, Murphy led the team to a state title in 1998 as a pitcher and outfielder, earned All-State honors, and was also a USA Today High School All-America Honorable Mention.
 As a senior, Murphy hit .500 with 12 home runs and 46 RBIs and was also a member of the National Honor Society.
 Murphy went on to Baylor University, turning down offers from the University of Texas, Rice University, and Texas A&M University.
 As a freshman, Murphy was the starting right fielder for the Bears, and hit .271 with five home runs.
 As a sophomore, Murphy hit .318 with six home runs, and hit .413 with 11 home runs in his junior and final season at Baylor.
 In 2001 and 2002, Murphy played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League, and was named a league all-star in 2002.